mercadoMatiasC/Pinku-YTDownloader-PY/README.md

+# Pinku Youtube Downloader

-A Youtube downloader tool, no need to go look into those risky websites anymore!.
+A Youtube downloader tool developed in Python, no need to go look into those risky websites anymore!.

 Required to install pytube module:
 > pip install pytubefix